department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/oct-2020-cc-provider-discovery/conversation-guide-cc-discovery.md

 Today we're going to be testing a process for scheduling a community care appointment.
 We know not all veterans are eligible for community care, but it's helpful for us to talk to veterans who have used it as well as those who haven't.
 Are you familiar with community care?

-* If YES *
+* If *YES*
     *  Tell me what you know about community care.
-*  Have you used it?
+    *  Have you gone to a community care provider?

-* If NO *
+* If *NO*
     * Thank you, that’s helpful to know

 ## Section 1: Start an appointment

 Okay, thank you for explaining that to me.
 Now I'm going to have you share your screen, and then I'll send you a link to a prototype so we can look at that together.
 * Use chat to send user link to prototype.
-[Prototype link]
+[Prototype link](https://adhoc.invisionapp.com/share/QWZ7WD9GTPJ#/435681239_VAOS-CC-Pick-1)
 * Talk user through screen sharing so they can share their screen.

 As I mentioned earlier, this is a demo tool that may not function exactly the way you expect.
 Some areas of the prototype will be clickable, and some will not.
 Since it's a prototype, none of your actions will affect your actual VA information or benefits.